enricoemiro/rush/README.md

 # Rush

-Gioco Top-Down Platform based scritto in C++.
+Top-Down Platform-based game written in C++.

 <p align="center">
   <img src="./screenshot.jpg" />
 </p>

-## Installazione
+## Installation

-Scaricare la cartella di gioco e posizionarsi all'interno di essa.
+Download the game folder and navigate to it.
-Per compilare i file sorgenti usare il comando `make` e `./game` per avviare il gioco.
+To compile the source files, use the `make` command, and use `./game` to start the game.

-## Descrizione
+## Description

-### Comandi
+### Controls

-Arrow keys per muovere il personaggio e WASD per sparare.
+Use Arrow keys to move the character and WASD to shoot.

-### Il gioco
+### The Game

-Lo scopo del gioco è superare quanti più livelli possibile.
+The objective of the game is to pass as many levels as possible.
-Il gioco termina quando si perdono tutte le vite.
+The game ends when you run out of lives.

-### Mappa
+### Map

-Nella mappa sono presenti i seguenti caratteri:
+The map contains the following characters:

-* &: Rappresenta il Player;
+- &: represents the player;
-* B: Rappresenta un Bonus;
+- B: represents a bonus;
-* L: Rappresenta una Vita;
+- L: represents a life;
-* T: Rappresenta un TEnemy;
+- T: represents a TEnemy;
-* M: Rappresenta un MEnemy;
+- M: represents an MEnemy;
-* S: Rappresenta la porta di entrata;
+- S: represents the spawn door;
-* E: Rappresenta la porta di uscita;
+- E: represents the exit door;
-* *: Rappresenta uno sparo;
+- \*: represents a shot;

-### Punteggio
+### Scoring

-Il punteggio viene incrementato se:
+The score is increased when:

-* si raccoglie un Bonus (+10);
+- a bonus is collected (+10);
-* si uccide un TEnemy (+5);
+- a TEnemy is killed (+5);
-* si uccide un MEnemy (+10);
+- an MEnemy is killed (+10);

-### Vite
+### Lives

-Le vite incrementano se si raccoglie una Vita.
-Le vite decrementano se ci si scontra con un TEnemy o con un MEnemy.
+Lives increase when a life is collected.
+Lives decrease if you collide with a TEnemy or an MEnemy.

-### Livelli
+### Levels

-Per passare al livello successivo bisogna riuscire a raggiungere la porta di uscita 'E' e cliccando il tasto 'E'.
+To advance to the next level, you need to reach the exit door 'E' and press the 'E' key.
-Si può tornare al livello precedente ritornando sulla porta di entrata 'S' e cliccando il tasto 'Q'.
+You can return to the previous level by going back to the spawn door 'S' and pressing the 'Q' key.